-My primary goal for this eBook is to help you craft your own Leadership Point of View (LPOV).
-By doing so, it will help you clarify your thoughts about leadership, prepare you to teach your LPOV to others and help you become a more effective leader.
+My primary goal for this booklet is to help you craft your own Leadership Point of View (LPOV).
+By doing so, it will help you clarify your thoughts about leadership, prepare you to share your LPOV with others and help you become a more effective leader.